kkufieta/CarND-Vehicle-Detection/writeup_template.md

 I used the sliding window approach with HOG-subsampling from Udacity (Lines 503-595).
 It is much faster than a simple sliding window approach, reduces video processing from 10 hours to 1 hour (for the 50 second project video).

 The sliding window approach reads in the area of the image that needs to be processed, and runs the HOG algorithm on it (Lines 541-546), saving HOG features for the entire image.
-Afterwards, it samples the image by moving the sliding window over it (Lines 549-593), extracting the respective indices to get the corresponding HOG values.
+Afterwards, it samples the image by moving the sliding window over it (Lines 549-593), extracting the respective indices to get the corresponding HOG values (Lines 554-560).
 Additionaly, it runs the binned color features and the color histogram on each window (Lines 570-572), combines all features and uses the classifier to predict whether there is a car within the current window, or not (Line 581).
 Once classified, it moves the window by a number of pixels defined in `cells_per_step`, and repeats the process.

 This sliding window approach does allow to look for cars in windows with various sizes.
 This can be specified by the `scale` parameter.
 It scales the image to be larger or smaller, while the sliding window size remains the same size.
 When the image is scaled to appear bigger, we're effectively scanning a smaller portion of the image at a time (smaller windows).
 When the image is scaled to be smaller, we're effectively scanning a larger portion of the image at a time (larger windows).
 This is important, because cars appear larger or smaller in the image, based on their location.

 I found through extensive testing that overlapping the windows by at least 75% gives good result.
 Also window sizes of 150, 130, 100, 75 and 50 pixels give quite good results and cover cars close by as well as cars further away.
-This led me to choose the following window sizes:
+This led me to choose the following window sizes (Lines 617-619):

 * scale=2.3, cells_per_step=1
 * scale=1.9, cells_per_step=1
 * scale=1.4, cells_per_step=2
 * scale=1, cells_per_step=2

-I chose to search the image between roughly `400px` to `650px` in y-direction, and in the entire x-direction span.
+I chose to search the image between roughly `400px` to `650px` in y-direction, and in the entire x-direction span (Lines 615-616).
 That way I could focus on the street only, and avoid getting false positives in the sky and trees.
 No need to scan the hood of the car, either.

 This image shows what my sliding window algorithm covers in an image: